pcamach2/SF_predict/README.md

 and custom DTI-based structural connectivity pipeline (https://github.com/mrfil/scfsl), which uses QSIPrep preprocessed derivatives as inputs for the CUDA-accelerated `bedpostx_gpu` and `probtrackx2_gpu`

-All connectomes should be moved to a subfolder of the directory containing these scripts (`./datain`)
+All connectomes should be moved to a subfolder of the directory containing these scripts.

 ### Overall Workflow